pestilence669/pestilence669.github.io/about/index.markdown

 These days, I've settled into [Node.js](http://en.wikipedia.org/wiki/Node.js), [MongoDB](http://en.wikipedia.org/wiki/Mongodb) and [JavaScript](http://en.wikipedia.org/wiki/JavaScript)... with a gratuitous amount of C++, Go, [Objective C](http://en.wikipedia.org/wiki/Objective_c) and Python.

-My screen name is inspired from the app "Composer 669" from [Renaissance](http://en.m.wikipedia.org/wiki/Renaissance_(demoscene)).
+The "669" in my screen name is inspired from the app "Composer 669" from [Renaissance](http://en.m.wikipedia.org/wiki/Renaissance_(demoscene)).
 I was a little bit of a tracker geek.
 This demo group's code also helped me enter protected mode without DOS or other crutches.

 I both publicly and anonymously contribute to open source projects.
 I release software under pseudonyms.
 I work for large well known companies.
 I have hobbies.